Skip to contents

 Details

-Batchtools Load Sharing Facility (LSF) futures use batchtools cluster functions created by batchtools::makeClusterFunctionsLSF(), which requires that LSF commands bsub, bjobs, and bkill are installed on the current machine.
+Batchtools Load Sharing Facility (LSF) futures use batchtools cluster functions created by batchtools::makeClusterFunctionsLSF(), which are used to interact with the LSF job scheduler.
+This requires that LSF commands bsub, bjobs, and bkill are available on the current machine.

 The default template script templates/lsf.tmpl can be found in: